 Avoiding discrimination when preventing illegal working

-If an existing employee does not have a permanent right to work in the UK and the employer has to carry out any additional checks, it can lead to feelings of discrimination.
-In order to avoid allegations of discrimination it is sensible to ensure that you sensitively help potential employees to understand why they are being asked to participate in any additional checks.
+If an existing employee does not have a permanent right to work in the UK and the employer has to carry out additional checks, it can lead to allegations of discrimination.
+To avoid discrimination claims it is sensible for employers to sensitively help employees to understand why they are being asked to participate in any additional checks.

-The Home Office has produced a document entitled ‘avoiding discrimination while preventing illegal working: code of practice, 2014’ that details how best to avoid discrimination claims.
+For additional reading, the Home Office has produced a guide ‘avoiding discrimination while preventing illegal working: code of practice’ that details how to avoid discrimination claims.

 TUPE when preventing illegal working

-If an employer takes on employees under TUPE arrangements on the sale or transfer of an existing business, the law states that any right to work checks carried out by a transferor of a business are deemed to have been carried out by the transferee or buyer of the business under the Transfer of Undertakings (Protection of Employment) (TUPE) Regulations 2006.
+If an employer takes on employees under TUPE arrangements on the sale or transfer of an existing business, the law states that any right-to-work checks carried out by a transferor of a business are deemed to have been carried out by the acquiring business under the Transfer of Undertakings (Protection of Employment) (TUPE) Regulations 2006.

-The penalties for employing illegal workers are varied, ranging from financial penalties to revoking the company sponsor licence to a closure order.
-All of these penalties can have a massive impact on the profitably of the business, as well as creating enormous reputational damage and disruption to the employer and the business.
-The penalties for employing illegal workers are:
+The penalties for employing illegal workers range from financial penalties to revoking the company sponsor licence to a closure order.
+All of these penalties can have a massive impact on the profitability of the business, as well as create enormous reputational damage and disruption to the employer and the business.
+The penalties for employing illegal workers are summarised as:

-- Civil liability –The maximum civil penalty fine, given to an employer who has employed illegal workers without a statutory excuse and found liable, is £20,000 per illegal worker.
-They will be issued with a civil penalty notice setting out the total financial penalty amount and the date by which the penalty must be paid.
-There is a right of objection and appeal available, and if an employer receives a civil penalty notice they should take legal advice on potential defences, mitigating factors to reduce the size of the financial penalty and the potential impact of the civil penalty notice on the continuation of any licences, such as a sponsor licence or other industry-related licence.
+- Civil liability –The maximum civil penalty fine for employing illegal workers without a statutory excuse is £20,000 per illegal worker.
+A civil penalty notice sets out the financial penalty and the date by which the penalty must be paid.
+If an employer receives a civil penalty notice they should take legal advice on potential defences, mitigating factors to reduce the size of the financial penalty, and the potential impact of a fine on the continuation of their sponsor licence or other industry-related licence.
 The Home Office immigration enforcement documents explain the civil liability procedure in more detail

 - Criminal liability – In cases of serious illegal working, employers can be prosecuted.
-If convicted, the offence carries a prison sentence of up to five years and an unlimited fine.
-Examples of cases regarded as serious by the Home Office are where there has been a blatant disregard to the illegal working legislation and the requirement to carry out right to work checks and/or the employment of vulnerable persons liable to exploitation.
-In addition to the prosecution of the employer, the Immigration Act 2016 makes it an offence to work illegally in the UK.
-The illegal worker can face criminal prosecution with a maximum sentence of six months imprisonment and/or an unlimited fine.
+If convicted, the offence carries a prison sentence of up to 5 years and an unlimited fine.
+Examples of illegal working cases regarded as serious include where there has been a blatant disregard for the illegal working legislation and the requirement to carry out checks and/or the employment of vulnerable persons liable to exploitation.
+In addition to the prosecution of the employer, the illegal worker can face criminal prosecution with a maximum sentence of 6 months imprisonment and/or an unlimited fine

-- Closure orders – The 2016 Immigration Act introduced closure notices and compliance orders for the most serious cases of employers employing illegal workers after persistent non-compliance with right to work checks.
-This order is made by a court and gives immigration officials wide powers of inspection as part of the compliance order.
-The closure notice prevents paid or voluntary work being undertaken on the employer’s premises during the continuation of the closure notice.
+- Closure orders –This order is made by a court and gives immigration officials wide powers of inspection as part of the compliance order.
+The closure notice prevents paid or voluntary work from being undertaken on the employer’s premises during the continuation of the closure notice

-- Additional consequences of employing illegal workers – Most businesses are able to recover from the financial consequences of a civil penalty notice.
-However, they may struggle to overcome the reputational damage and loss of trade of a business owner being disqualified as a director of the company, the revocation or suspension of a sponsor licence and the consequent business disruption and recruitment challenges, and the review of specific industry related licences such as licences in the alcohol and late-night refreshment sector.
+- Additional consequences of employing illegal workers – Most businesses can recover from the financial consequences of a civil penalty notice.
+However, they may struggle to overcome the reputational damage and loss of trade of a business owner being disqualified as a director of the company, the revocation or suspension of a sponsor licence and the consequent business disruption and recruitment challenges, and the review of specific industry related licences such as licences in the alcohol and late-night refreshment sector

-it isn’t possible to have a fail-safe system to avoid liability when preventing illegal working there are tips that help reduce the risks of liability, such as:
+it isn’t possible to have a fail-safe system to avoid liability when preventing illegal working but some tips help reduce the risks of liability, such as:

-- Ensuring that you and your HR staff know and comply with the law on illegal working and right to work checks (and any changes in the law and guidance) so the business has a statutory excuse or defence in the event that you are found to have employed a member of staff who does not have a right to work in the UK.
+- Ensuring that you and your HR staff know and comply with the law on illegal working and right-to-work checks (and any changes in the law and guidance) so the business has a statutory excuse or defence if you are found to have employed a member of staff who does not have a right to work in the UK

-- Having HR systems in place that are easy for your HR staff to follow, such as right to work checklists and computerised personnel file management and diary systems.
+- Having HR systems in place that are easy for your HR staff to follow, such as computerised personnel file management and diary systems

-- Provision of regular HR training on topics such as avoiding discrimination in the recruitment of staff and the conduct of right to work checks on both new recruits and existing employees who are subject to immigration controls.
+- Provision of regular HR training on topics such as avoiding discrimination in the recruitment of staff and the conduct of right-to-work checks on both recruits and existing employees who are subject to immigration controls.

-- If your company has a sponsor licence to sponsor employees consider the use of a sponsor licence management service to help ensure that your recruitment policies and procedures are fully compliant with the illegal working legislation to minimise the risk of being in breach of the law on illegal working.
+- Consider the use of a sponsor licence management service to help ensure that your recruitment policies and procedures are fully compliant with the illegal working legislation to minimise the risk of being in breach of the law on illegal working